raftaar1191/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.6.15 =
+* NEW: Added Colombian Peso as currency. [#676](https://github.com/Charitable/Charitable/issues/676)
+* FIX: Error resulted in donation receipts not getting sent initially for manually added donations, and then getting sent twice. [#631](https://github.com/Charitable/Charitable/issues/631)
+* FIX: Avoid fatal error related to the new Webhook Listener Endpoint when Social Warfare is active. [#678](https://github.com/Charitable/Charitable/issues/678)

 = 1.6.14 =
 * FIX: Show terms and conditions, privacy policy and contact consent on the registration form if enabled, regardless of whether the settings have been saved. [#657](https://github.com/Charitable/Charitable/issues/657)